BMeyerKC/meteor-knockout/readme.md

 This package provides Knockout for Meteor. http://knockoutjs.com

-The best feature in this package is form validation.
+The best feature of this package is form validation.

 ## How to install
 1. npm install -g meteorite (if not already installed)